bbauska/W3Cx-4of5-thru-May-2024/README.md

 21. </html>
 ```

-*Line 9* shows how to test if the browser can run JavaScript code that
+<i>Line 9</i> shows how to test if the browser can run JavaScript code that
 uses the HTML5 Web Workers API.

 <h4>Here is the worker1.js code:</h4>